ibansadowski/rangoon/README.md

 # rangoon
-rust book stuff idk why you would ever care
+rust book stuff that is very cool and you should care